Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/ramps.rst

    Ramps Panel.

-For the first part of the color ramp option see :ref:`ui-color_ramp_widget`.
+For the first part of the color ramp option see :ref:`ui-color-ramp-widget`.

 Input
    The input menu contains the following options for defining the gradient: